The purpose of this page is first, to link to things that censors have tried to ban,

 You do realise this is all just an excuse, though.

-There are people out there who want to prevent adults talking frankly to other adults.
+There are people out there who want to prevent adults communicating with other adults.

 But since the Enlightenment and the idea of free speech and human rights, they have had to restructure their attack.